briandorsey/til.cafe/content/projects/recorder.md

 ## where I'm starting

-- software development experience - mostly glue code in Python/Go, comfy with infra stuff
+- Software development experience - mostly glue code in Python/Go, comfy with infra stuff.
-- very basic electronics & DC power knowledge, from building eurorack kits, fiddling with Arduino/Teensy for simple projects, and remote control cars/planes
+- Very basic electronics & DC power knowledge, from building eurorack kits, fiddling with Arduino/Teensy for simple projects, and remote control cars/planes.
-- amature audio recordist - currently recording outdoors, editing and cataloging
+- Amature audio recordist - currently recording outdoors, editing and cataloging.

 ## learning plan

-- embedded programming
+- Embedded programming
-    - I don't think I'll be able to get the perf needed in Python, and don't want to learn C/C++, so currently thinking of Rust.
+    - I don't think I'll be able to get the perf needed in Python, and don't want to learn C/C++, so thinking of Rust.
 Currently ~2 months into learning Rust.
-    - Learn Rust fundamentals
+    - Learn Rust fundamentals.
-    - Learn embedded Rust via [embedded Rust book}(https://docs.rust-embedded.org/discovery/microbit/)
+    - Learn embedded Rust via [embedded Rust book}(https://docs.rust-embedded.org/discovery/microbit/).
+    - _project:_ write program to test SD write path: write synthesized WAV files & log data
-    - Work on projects below
+    - Work on projects below.
--  audio programming
+- Audio programming
-    - learn about WAV files
+    - Learn about WAV files.
-        - _project:_ write command line tool to parse and summarize WAV files & their metadata
+        - _project:_ write command line tool to parse and summarize WAV files & their metadata.
-    - learn about sampling analog signals on embedded devices
+    - Learn about sampling analog signals on embedded devices.
         - _project:_ try to write very basic recorder firmware using microbit & onboard MEMS mic.
     - _what else am I missing here?_
+- Audio testing
+    - Learn how to test audio paths - enough to determine and verify the specs of the recorder
+    - EIN, THD, Frequency response, SNR, etc.
-- hardware design
+- Hardware design
     - _(no idea where to start really)_
-    - Need to learn fundamentals of analog audio, specifically the mic -> preamp -> ADC path
+    - Need to learn fundamentals of analog audio, specifically the mic -> preamp -> ADC path.
     - Learn some board layout software and iterate on sending designs out to be created?
         - _project:_ MixPre power adapter board (a very small, power distribution board)
-    - learn how to test audio paths - enough to determine and verify the specs of the recorder
+    - Learn enough to decide on high level architecture (primary chip?, include FPGA?, board modularity?)
     - _what else am I missing here?_
-- Iterate on design, build, test of the actual recorder
+- Iterate on design, build, test of the actual recorder.
     - _project:_ avoid the analog path and build an AES3 recorder (I have a use for a dedicated bit-bucket like this)
+    - Iterate, build, test.